+Are your food choices helping your body achieve a perfect balance that keeps you feeling healthy and energized?
 Chances are, if you’re like most of us eating a modern diet, the balance in your food choices – between acid and alkaline foods – has flipped to just the opposite of what your body needs.

-In this post I’m going to lay out the role your blood pH plays in promoting health, and which foods might not be the most helpful for you when it comes to eating for energy and overall vitality.
+One of the key ways to test your body’s balance is to measure your blood pH.
+In this post, I’m going to lay out the role your blood pH plays in promoting health, and which foods might not be the most helpful for you when it comes to eating for energy and overall vitality.

-Stomach acid, for example, has a pH of 3.5, because your stomach must be highly acidic to break down food and kill of harmful pathogens and bacteria.
+To understand the significance of pH levels in our body, let’s delve into some background on blood pH.
+First, it’s measured on a scale of 1-14, which ranges from highly acidic to highly alkaline.
+Stomach acid, for example, has a pH of 3.5, because your stomach must be highly acidic to break down food and kill harmful pathogens and bacteria.

 Ideally, our blood pH should be between 7.35-7.45, which is considered neutral.
 Anything less than 6 is highly acidic, while anything over 8 is more on the alkaline side.